SAP/WebClientDevGuide/README.md

 This function is called to notify the bridge that listening should be stopped, however everything that was already or is still in the process of being transcribed should still be completed and delivered to the UI.

-For example, if `useMediaRecorder: true` was returned in `sttGetConfig`, the WebClient will call this function when the client side audio has reached a silence threshold, automatically ending the listening mode.
+For example, if `useMediaRecorder: true` was returned in `sttGetConfig`, the Web Client will call this function when the client side audio has reached a silence threshold, automatically ending the listening mode.
 However, the final audio shall still be sent to the STT service and the final transcription result will be delivered shortly after this function was called.
 Hence, depending on the STT service, this function should not abruptly close all service connections, but rather wait until a final result or close has been reached.

 Example implementation (assuming a WebSocket client is used as an interface to an STT cloud service):